Japanese knot design duality collection martial arts philosophy balance yin yang

 This attention to cultural significance and symbolism is something we explore in depth in our article Built To Last, which examines traditional Japanese patterns and their role in design.

-Samurai wore Indigo-dyed under-armor protecting them against wound infections due to its natural antibacterial compounds.
+Samurai wearing indigo dyed armor bushido tradition Japanese martial arts historySamurai wore Indigo-dyed under-armor protecting them against wound infections due to its natural antibacterial compounds.
 The dark blue shades also helped maintaining morale in battle by rendering blood stains "invisible" as well as representing loyalty and fidelity – values highly praised in the Bushidō.
 White on the other hand is tightly knit to shinto traditions and ceremonies.
 Representing purity, truth and spiritual enlightment.

-Hokusai: A Tribute to the Master
+Hokusai - A Tribute to the Master

 Japan's Edo period was full of amazing artists and one of the most prominent was Katsushika Hokusai (1760-1849).
-If the name doesn't ring a bell, then you definitely came across his best known piece titled "The Great Wave off Kanagawa" which blends Eastern and Western influences and kickstarted Japonism among many Europeans of the time.
+If the name doesn't ring a bell, then you definitely came across his best known piece titled "The Great Wave off Kanagawa" which blends Eastern and Western painting techniques and kickstarted Japonism among many Europeans of the time.

 We stumbled upon sketches of his "Hokusai Manga" collection which spans 15 books depicting sketches from everyday life, warriors in action and supernatural beings.
 Even though Hokusai is often called the godfather of manga, those drawings had very little in common of what later developed into contemporary manga culture.

-Design Process: From Archive to Apparel
+Design Process - From Archive to Apparel

 Each piece is hand-screen printed to preserve the detail and give the designs the tactile quality they deserve.